yogat3ch/writing/Dynamic Voting System.md

 4. An AI auto-suggestion thesaurus

 ###### Word Count and Estimated Reading Time
 A word count and estimated reading time will be provided such that the drafter can be be consistently aware of the amount of time it will take a reader to completely read and comprehend the legislation.
 Longer and more complex legislation may prevent readers from becoming prospective voters if they're unable to allocate the time necessary to understand the legislation sufficiently to pass [the Comprehension Quiz](#The Comprehension Quiz).
-Keep in mind that each vote must reach a statistical quorum set at the level
+Keep in mind that each vote must reach a statistical quorum set specific to the layer of the political hierarchy and proportional to the participants at that level.

+###### A Flesch-kindcaid score
+The Flesch-kincaid score will be provided for the drafter to consider the reading level at which a prospective voter must be to understand the legislation

 #### Refinement